Chapter 47 BWV 183 &175, each commencing with a recitative.

-Thus it makes perfect sense, both musically and textually, to set them as two conjoined sections, repeating the first for additional emphasis i.e. conventional ABA (ternary) form; such is Bach's sensitivity to the mood, meaning, imagery and structure of his texts.
+Thus it makes perfect sense, both musically and textually, to set them as two conjoined sections, repeating the first for additional emphasis i.e. conventional ABA (ternary) form; such is Bach’s sensitivity to mood, meaning and imagery and their reflection in the musical structures.

 By means of such close observation and analysis, we can begin to discover something of the thought processes underlying his unpredictable, enigmatic and intuitively inventive approach in some pieces and his assured use of established, traditional and conventional means in others.
 This perfect marriage of words and music makes it seem unlikely that this aria was borrowed from a previous work although Dürr cites it as a possibility (p 370).

 The closing chorale is one of the longest (nearly thirty bars) and most beautiful in the repertoire.
 Its mixture of phrase lengths and Bach’s transparent harmonization makes it particularly memorable.
 Its message is more complex than that often found in these final reflective movements—-I shall persist in following You, but I shall continue to require Your assistance—-Your word shines like the light of the morning star—-in following You I will ignore the words of the deceivers.
 The three recorders support the harmonies an octave above everyone else, a mystical and unworldly effect perhaps suggestive of the morning star.